 This morning we have a short flight to Rishikesh, the yoga capital of India.
 In the afternoon we embark on a guided walking tour.
 In the early evening we witness the sunset prayer ceremony performed on the banks of the River Ganges.
 Overnight Rishikesh.

 In the early morning we head to Gopeshwar, stopping en route to breakfast on the holy river Ganges.
 Our home for the next few days is with a Himalayan family in an eco-friendly B&B a few kilometres from Gopeshwar, where organic homemade food, mainly from the family’s garden is served with a smile.
-On arrival we receive a traditional welcome to the Himalayas.
-In the late afternoon we walk to a neighbouring village and also enjoy the stunning sunset and spectacular views of the area.
+On arrival we receive a traditional welcome to the Himalayas. in the late afternoon, we go for a walk to neighbouring rice fields and a natural water source.
 Overnight Gopeshwar

 After breakfast, we walk around the homestay and gardens to learn about the eco-friendly practices and organic farming.
 Feel free to help yourself to the fruits, vegies and herbs in the gardens.
 There is some free time in the afternoon before we visit Gopinath temple, constructed around 10th century AD, as well as a typical colourful mountain village market.
 This evening we dine under the stars.
 Overnight Gopeshwar